It’s up to The People, to turn our upside down world right side up. Find your place in the activism world.

-Do remember: YOU are not solely responsible for saving the world.
-While some of you will be called to leadership, most people will contribute in a smaller capacity.
-And that’s just what we need: an army of People Power that demands progress.
+The political and social action you take depends on your personal resources of time, ability, and money.
+Do what you’re able to do, whether it’s a little or a lot.
+YOU are not solely responsible for saving the world.
+While some of you will be called to leadership, most people contribute in a smaller capacity.
+And that’s just what we need: an army of foot soldiers that demand progress.

 Climate & Environment Action